Saim-Rafi/Saim-Rafi/README.md

 <h3 align="center">Aspiring Software Engineer | Bringing life to your Web Applications</h3>
 <br>

+<h5>Hello!
+I'm Saim Rafi, a passionate software developer with a strong focus on both front-end and back-end development.
+I specialize in technologies such as Next.Js, React.Js, Express.Js, Firebase and a lot more.
+I enjoy solving complex problems and building scalable, efficient applications.
+Currently, I'm expanding my knowledge in areas like cloud computing and Web3, always eager to learn new technologies.
+My goal is to create meaningful solutions that can make a positive impact and contribute to the tech community</h5>

 <p align="left"> <a href="https://twitter.com/saim__rafi" target="blank"><img src="https://img.shields.io/twitter/follow/saim__rafi?logo=twitter&style=for-the-badge" alt="saim__rafi" /></a> </p>

 - 🌱 I’m currently learning **Blockchain, Smart Contracts and DevOps.**